 Most people have eye problems at one time or another.
 Just like other body parts, our eyes are subjected to various infections and illnesses.
 Most of these infections can easily be relieved.
 Let us know the symptoms of various eye problems, what causes them and how to treat them.

 Eye allergies occur as our body’s natural response to certain medications or substances.
-They are quite common, affecting 50 million people in the US alone.
+They are quite common, affecting a large number of population.

-The body’s immune system reacts when our body comes in contact with a foreign allergen.
+The body’s immune system reacts when our body comes in contact with allergens from outside.
 These allergens can be anything like pollen, ragweed, grass, mould, weeds, dust, and pet dander.
 As defence, it produces a chemical called histamine.
 Histamine attaches to the eye tissues and cause them to enlarge or dilate.